permafrost06/auto-dark-mode.nvim/README.md

+## This fork differs from the origin by querying `gsettings get org.gnome.desktop.interface color-scheme`, instead of reading `org.freedesktop.appearance.color-scheme` via `dbus-send`
+## This is probably not the best way to do this but my setup doesn't have `org.freedesktop.appearance.color-scheme` so, I quickly hacked this up
 # auto-dark-mode.nvim
 A Neovim plugin for macOS, Linux, and Windows that automatically changes the editor appearance based on system settings.